-- Non-skippable video ads and Long non-skippable videos ads: You get paid if a viewer watches the ad.
+- Non-skippable video ads and Long non-skippable video ads: You get paid if a viewer watches the ad

 Whether a viewer sees an ad on your video or not depends on several factors, such as their language and country settings or their previous online behavior.
 Some viewers might also have an ad blocker installed, which prevents them from seeing any ads while watching your videos.

 Sometimes, viewers will start watching a pre-roll ad (an ad shown before your video) but will leave before the view is monetized, e.g. by skipping the ad or leaving your video.
 This counts as a monetizable view that was not monetized.
 This means that the view was selected for an ad, but it was not monetized.